mohanaindia/AI_ASSIGNMENT_3/UGV_dynamic/Readme.md

 # Question 3: UGV Navigation in a Dynamic Obstacle Environment Using D* Lite

 ## Description
-This project simulates an Unmanned Ground Vehicle (UGV) moving through a dynamic battlefield represented as a 2D grid.
+This project simulates an Unmanned Ground Vehicle (UGV) navigating a dynamic battlefield represented as a 2D grid.
 The UGV starts at the top-left corner of the grid and must reach the goal at the bottom-right corner while avoiding obstacles.
-Unlike a static environment, this battlefield can change while the UGV is already moving, because new obstacles may appear during execution.
-A path that is valid at one moment may become blocked in the next, so the vehicle must be able to repair its route and continue toward the goal.
+Unlike a static environment, this battlefield can change while the vehicle is moving, because new obstacles may appear during execution.
+As a result, a path that was valid earlier may suddenly become blocked.
+To handle this, the project uses **D* Lite**, a dynamic path-planning algorithm designed to repair paths efficiently when the map changes instead of recomputing everything from scratch.

-To handle this, the project uses **D* Lite**, which is a dynamic path-planning algorithm designed for environments that change over time.
-Instead of planning once and failing when the map changes, D* Lite updates only the affected parts of the search and repairs the path efficiently.
-This makes it much better suited for dynamic navigation than repeatedly running a static shortest-path algorithm from scratch.

-The program allows the user to enter the grid size and obstacle probabilities, generates a valid initial battlefield, computes the initial route, inserts new obstacles while the UGV is moving, repairs the path when needed, and finally prints a mission summary.
+The program first generates a valid initial environment, computes an initial path, and then simulates movement step by step.
+While the UGV moves, new obstacles may appear.
+When this happens, D* Lite updates the affected nodes, repairs the path, and allows the UGV to continue if a valid route still exists.
+This makes the project a practical demonstration of dynamic replanning in autonomous navigation.

 ## Project Structure
 ```text